iron-io/dockers/kotlin/README.md

 docker push iron/kotlin
 ```

-Updating Kotlin version:
+## Updating Kotlin version:

 Go to https://github.com/JetBrains/kotlin/releases/ for the latest releases.
+The Dockerfile can be updated to point at tagged releases.